-Naismith has St Mirren 'decision' to make
+Hearts' Naismith to have St Mirren talks

-Steven Naismith: Hearts coach has 'decision' to make over whether to speak to St Mirren, says Neilson
+Steven Naismith: Hearts coach to be interviewed for St Mirren manager job

 Last updated on .From the section St Mirren

-Hearts youth coach Steven Naismith has a "decision whether he goes and speaks" to St Mirren about their vacant managerial position, says Tynecastle boss Robbie Neilson.
+Hearts youth coach Steven Naismith is to be interviewed by St Mirren for their managerial vacancy after the Tynecastle club gave permission.

-The 35-year-old is a contender to take over from Jim Goodwin, who has departed for fellow Premiership club Aberdeen.
+The former Scotland striker, 35, is not the only candidate St Mirren will be speaking to, with Aberdeen player-coach Scott Brown also on their shortlist.

+The Paisley club are without a boss after Jim Goodwin joined Aberdeen.

-Former Scotland striker Naismith, who retired at the end of last season, is working with Hearts' Under-18 side.
+Naismith, who retired last summer, is Hearts' player development manager and part of the Scotland coaching set-up.

-"Steven's a great young coach," Neilson told BBC Sportsound.
+"Steven's a great young coach," Hearts manager Robbie Neilson told BBC Sportsound.

-"He's started here in the summer with the Under-18s and they're in the semi-final of the cup.
-He's got a decision whether he goes and speaks to them or not, it just depends how long that shortlist is."
+"He's started here in the summer with the Under-18s and they're in the semi-final of the cup."

-Aberdeen player-coach Scott Brown has also been linked with the St Mirren job, and Goodwin says he "can understand" why the 36-year-old former Celtic skipper "would be among their candidates".
+Meanwhile, new Aberdeen manager Goodwin says he "can understand" why 36-year-old former Celtic skipper Brown is among the candidates to succeed him in Paisley.

 Speaking before his first match in charge of Aberdeen at Fir Park, Goodwin told BBC Sportsound: "He's very far on in his coaching badges and that's probably the next step in his pathway.